 Third, try to find ILL items through databases such as EBSCOhost or WorldCat Local before using an alternative method.
 Interlibrary loan requests submitted through databases are more likely to have complete citation information.
 An interlibrary loan request with complete citation information is more likely to be filled.

-Fourth, if users can’t find the item in EBSCOhost or WorldCat, they may use the interlibrary loan form on the Union College library’s website.
+Fourth, if users can’t find the item in EBSCOhost or WorldCat, they may use the interlibrary loan form.
 Please put complete citation information in the form so that librarians can find the item.

 How long till my item arrives?

 Turnaround time for items may be up to two weeks.
 It varies within that time frame, depending on the lending library and the materials requested.